+Individual board members across all sectors have specific responsibilities to deliver upon.
 On appointment to the board, new directors/board members of state bodies should be provided with induction training.
-This should include guidance on the board member's duties and the standards of conduct to be met.
-The secretary of the body should provide briefing material for new directors.
-You can download the document Briefing for New Directors.
+This should include guidance on the board member's responsibilities, duties and the standards of conduct to be met.

 - attend board meetings on a regular basis and be well prepared by reading relevant papers in advance;